fmi08icds/HomeWorks/huhle/hw3/README.md

 is O(log(n)), as long as the termination condition (threshold) can be neglected.
-Since "mysqrt(n)" calls the function "getLowUpper(n)" which has a bigger time complexity, it also has the time complexity O(n**2).
+Since "mysqrt(n)" calls the function "getLowUpper(n)" which has a bigger time complexity, it also has the time complexity O(n**2)(## comment: in the worst case is that true? dont forget the for loop in isperfect varies with i ##).

 ## 3. Changing the functions to reach a better time complexity
 * Function isperfect(n): We do not need to iterate i from 0 to n-1 to check, if i*i equals n.
 When i gets bigger than the square root of n, the square of i will not equal n by increasing i anyway.
 Therefore, we can stop the function after max. sqrt(n) iterations, which is implemented in the code. -> The time complexity of this function is now O(sqrt(n)).

 * Function getLowUpper(n): Since this function calls "isperfect(n)" within its while-loop, the time complexity is now O(n*sqrt(n)).